ElectricCoffee/brick-generator/README.md

 COL:<32-bit integer value> LEN:<integer-value>\n
 ```

 The COL value is a representation of what a hexadecimal colour-value would be, had it been written as a decimal value.
-As an example the colour \#FF00CC would be 16711884
+As an example the colour \#FF00CC would be 16711884.

-The LEN value is the length of a LEGO-brick in the amount of milliseconds it takes the brick to pass in front of a photointerrupter on the machine's conveyor belt (super weird I know)
+The LEN value is the length of a LEGO-brick in the amount of milliseconds it takes the brick to pass in front of a photointerrupter on the machine's conveyor belt (super weird, I know).

 So to reliably generate a large amount of bricks, an automated solution was necessary.